 At the top of the list of breast augmentation procedures is the use of saline filled implants.
 Their use is widespread, primarily due to the relative “safety” of saline in the medical environment.
 Naturally if peace of mind is important you’ll want to consider saline implants as a primary choice.
 Saline implants come in a wide variety of styles and sizes and you should talk to your doctor for what is right for you.

 Silicone implants have become a great deal more mainstream than prior.
 They too come in a variety of shapes and sizes and have certain advantages that may be right for you.

 And Now For The Disclosures:

 - Any surgical procedure exposes the patient to a level of risk, regardless of health, and surgeon’s skills and experience.
-Be aware of the facts of breast augmentation surgery.

 - Another condition one could experience is bleeding following the surgery.

-- Post-operative swelling with associated pain.
+- Post-operative swelling with associated pain can occur.